 Therapy sessions are in-person.
 Most are 60 minutes long (prorated 90 minute & 30 minute sessions are also available), and all are billable by insurance (though I am not on any insurance panels).
 Psychotherapy is meant to be a long term treatment, focused on deep healing.
 We unpack the core beliefs and wounding in your system, and we work to unravel the tension, pain, relationship patterns, & destructive behaviors these beliefs are connected with.

 Most people begin psychotherapy with weekly or twice-monthly sessions, in order to fully address the limiting beliefs and emotional blocks in your system.
-I am currently on a waitlist for psychotherapy clients.
 Email me to further inquire.

 Coaching /Consultation Sessions:

 Coaching is different from psychotherapy in that it tends to be tool-based (therapy is usually a long term relationship built on the medical model—i.e. diagnosis & treatment).
 Coaching is not a health care service—it takes an action-based & client-centered approach, with specific tools taught to the student.
 Coaches/consultants do not diagnose, nor do they spend time analyzing thoughts and behaviors; rather, we ask how we can work to remove the mental & emotional blocks to your desires, and the student focuses on the integration of the tools on their own.